A Sweet Mistake

 “Sounds like the fantasy of an adolescent.”

 “A little less, but I’m sure it’s somewhere around there.
-Keeping up with dates is so depressing,” Redemption says as he watches over the last set of bakers as they emerge with their hot cross buns.
+Keeping up with dates is sort of depressing for me,” Redemption says as he watches over the last set of bakers as they emerge with their hot cross buns.
 “A cool new thing with those color printing presses are the calendars with the pictures.”

 “I saw a few going to a charity event.
-They look pretty.”
+They look pretty,” she says.

-“Yeah, imagery magic to preserve landscapes on paper, mass produced and distributed for the whole population.
-I opened one up to get a better look at some of the sights, but lo and behold, there shown the current year.”
+“Yeah, imagery magic to preserve landscapes on paper, mass produced and distributed for the whole population- no mana required to operate.
+I opened one up to get a better look at some of the sights, but lo and behold, there showed the current year.”

 He sighs.
 “It’s pathetic, but I don’t think I can help myself when I look at it and remember thinking what life would be like for people who lived in this time… Guess we know now.”